 What about tools that don’t have built-in Bluetooth® microchips?

 Your tool doesn’t need to be made by Milwaukee or have built-in Bluetooth® functionality to still be trackable by the One-Key community.
-That’s what the TICK™ tracker is for.
+That’s what the TICK™ tracker was first debuted for.
 Weather, dust, and water-resistant, the TICK™ is a compact heavy-duty Bluetooth® tracker that you can glue, rivet, screw, ziptie, or strap to any tool or item in your inventory.
+Recently released, the One-Key Bluetooth Tracking Tag adds even more advanced tracking functionality and a wider tracking range.
+Further reading: Learn the differences between the TICK vs the Bluetooth Tag vs an Asset ID Tag.

 One-Key’s community Bluetooth® tracking function is a reliable alternative to GPS that you can use to keep track of your One-Key tools as well as your non-Bluetooth® compatible inventory.
 The broader your Bluetooth® community, the stronger your ability to track them.